EPIImperial/EPIImperial.github.io/index.md

 - Summer quarter advice - make sure they have data you want to work with.
 - Advice for the thesis: get your references and stuff organised and maybe don’t wait too much before writing some stuff.

-#### Acknowledgements
+#### Acknowledgements and contacts

 We would like to thank [Matt Whitaker](https://github.com/mathzero) for creating the first version of this page for the cohort of 2020-2021.
-The maintenance of this page is done by the MSc Health Data Analytics and Machine Learning teaching team.
+The maintenance of this page is done by the School of Public Health teaching team.
 For any questions regarding this page, please contact <sphteaching2@imperial.ac.uk>.